Amaryllis (Shinedown album)

-On October 22, 2014, the album was certified Gold by the RIAA for sales of over 500,000 copies.
+The album was certified Gold by both the RIAA and Music Canada, and Silver by the British Phonographic Industry.

 Track listing

-There is also an unreleased song from the Amaryllis sessions called The Underground.
+There is also an unreleased song from the Amaryllis sessions called "The Underground".

 The band announced the previously unreleased song "Atlas Falls" would be available as part of a $50 shirt bundle with all proceeds benefiting the humanitarian charity Direct Relief.